mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/haproxy-templates/index.md

 The default template for `HAPROXY_TCP_BACKEND_NETWORK_ALLOWED_ACL` is:
 <code>acl network_allowed src {network_allowed}</code>

-You can override this template with following app label for first port (`0`) of a given app:
+You can override this template with the following app label for the first port (`0`) of a given app:
 <code>"HAPROXY_0_TCP_BACKEND_NETWORK_ALLOWED_ACL": "  acl network_allowed src {network_allowed}\n"</code></td></tr>
 </tbody>
 </table>

 ## Frontend template settings
-Use following template and app labels to configure frontend settings for load balancer.
+Use the following template and app labels to configure frontend settings for load balancer.

 <table class="table" style="table-layout: fixed">
 <colgroup>